Clinteastman/comfyui_emu35_node/README.md

 # Emu3.5 ComfyUI Node (in-repo)

+> 🚧 WIP — DO NOT USE

+This repository is under active development and is not ready for general use.
+APIs, behavior, and files may change without notice.

+---

 Text-to-Image ComfyUI node for BAAI Emu3.5, developed inside this repository first.
 Move the `comfyui_emu35_node/` folder to `ComfyUI/custom_nodes/` later to use in ComfyUI.

 ## Features